Frontman posts about

 By Danni Friedland on February 23, 2026

-Browser-Aware AI Coding Tools in 2026 — Compared by Architecture
+Browser-Aware AI Coding Tools Compared

 By Danni Friedland on February 23, 2026

-Frontman Launch: Ship UI Fixes From the Browser
+Frontman Launch: UI Fixes From Browser

 By Danni Friedland on February 23, 2026

 Frontman is an open-source AI agent that connects to your browser and your dev server.
 Click any element, describe a change in plain English, and see it applied to your actual source code.
-Runs locally, code never leaves your machine.Lighthouse Audits Without Leaving the Browser
+Runs locally, code never leaves your machine.Run Lighthouse Audits Inside Frontman

 By Danni Friedland on February 21, 2026

 Frontman now runs Google Lighthouse audits as a built-in tool.
-Your agent sees the scores, reads the issues, and fixes them — all inside the browser you are already working in.AI Coding Tools and the Runtime Context Gap
+Your agent sees the scores, reads the issues, and fixes them — all inside the browser you are already working in.Runtime Context Gap in AI Coding Tools

 By Danni Friedland on February 20, 2026